linda-seiter/cmsc115_2252/week3/week3_lesson.md

 We'll test `IndoorTemp`, which has an error when checking the humidity condition.

-Test cases 10 and 11 check the humidity values below the minimum and above the maximum.

 | Test | Expected I/O                                   | Actual I/O                                     | Status | (humidity, temperature)    |
 | ---- | ---------------------------------------------- | ---------------------------------------------- | ------ | -------------------------- |
 | 1    | Humidity and Temperature: **50 70**<br>Comfy   | Humidity and Temperature: **50 70**<br>Comfy   | Pass   | (nom, nom) <br>black dot   |